Why do people so often

 everyone richer.
 In fact what usually happens is that only the

 rich get richer and the environment is destroyed.
-In fact, the best way
+The best way

 to alleviate or end poverty is the Robin Hood method: take from the